Ex-Casey councillor slams citizenship email error

 “I did actually speak to or email probably Wendy about the road conditions when I travelled through there,” he recalled.

 “That’s how she must have had me on her email list.
 She never replied to that.
-However, they must have a database, and everybody emails the individuals on the database.
+However, they must have a database, and everybody on their database emailed about citizenship.

 “Obviously, they’ve contacted everybody on that database now to congratulate them, whether they were the newest new citizens or not.”